pkarsy/CC1101_RF/README.md

 The installation via Library Manager needs to wait a few weeks until comments and potential bugs are fixed.
 At the moment go to ~/.platformio/lib and git clone https://github.com/pkarsy/CC1101_RF.git
-Or if you prefer a project specific istall go to the project's "lib" folder and do the clone.
+For a project specific istall the "lib" folder of the project can be used.

 ### Pin connections
 The pins depend on platform and SPI bus.
 See the examples.